sunpy/sunpy/doc/source/guide/data_types/maps.rst

 2. Creating Custom Maps
 -----------------------
-It is also possible to create maps using custom data from a simulation for example.
+It is also possible to create maps using custom data (e.g. from a simulation).
 To do this you need to provide `~sunpy.map.Map` with both the data array as well as some basic meta information.
 If no header is given then some default values as assumed.
 Here is a simple example::